muratk3n/thirdwave/en/README.md

 video.
 Genuine or a little "i-am-the-outsider", "my-hippie-inside" exercise?

-I heard he hired Metallica for some Salesforce company concert and had them rock so loud ppl had their eardrums pop in central SF.
+I heard he hired Metallica once for some Salesforce company concert and had them rock so loud ppl had their eardrums pop in central SF.
 Middle finger to everyone in SF maybe.

 I know nothing else abt this man, will not speculate further.